jesperstroem/U-Sleep-for-RBD-PD/README.md

 ## Demo
 Now you can start sleep staging your MNE compatible files.

-Check the demoscript (demo.py) for an example of how to use the model and the different weights.
+Check the demo notebook (demo.ipynb) for an example of how to use the model and the different weights.